 This complex system matches Seller and Buyer preferences based on mutual requests; the order in which the preferences are ranked (high, medium, low) and the availability of an appointment time for both parties, to produce the best possible appointment schedule for each organisation.
 However, as there are only a limited number of appointment times, it is not possible for the system to include an appointment in your schedule for every organisation that you request and every organisation that requests to meet with you.

-Online messaging opens on Thursday 17 May 2012 for the Western Module.
+Online messaging opens on Tuesday 15 May 2012 for the Eastern Module.
 This is your opportunity to fill those 'gaps' in your appointment schedule and email the Buyers you wish to meet with to organise further appointments.

-I've attended ATE before and have requested a standard appointment schedule but have been allocated a third schedule.
+I've attended ATE before and have requested a standard appointment schedule but have been allocated a half schedule.
 Why?